Updated June 20, 2023

-Redis launched a RedisInsight to provide an updated user interface, advanced command line interface, browser tool, and customized data visualization which supports the Redis data model such as time series and JSON.
-It is a free tool that allows the user to perform both CLI and GUI in the Redis database.
+Redis launched a RedisInsight to provide an updated user interface, advanced command line interface, browser tool, and customized data visualization, which supports the Redis data model such as time series and JSON.
+It is a free tool allowing users to perform CLI and GUI in the Redis database.
 It is an entire product launched to rewrite on new tech stack.
-It has a version that is comprised of several delighters and differentiators.
-So the user launches a new app and delivers more productivity in a short span to market with the help of Redis.
+The version comprises several delighters and differentiators.
+So the user establishes a new app and delivers more productivity quickly to market with the help of Redis.

-It is the beginning of Redis graphical user interface, and they are still working on interesting plugins and enhanced features such as:
+It is the beginning of Redis graphical user interface, and they are still working on exciting plugins and enhanced features such as:

 - Redis monitoring console.